Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 Doorstep Visits — What You Can Do

 Visits can feel intimidating.
-You can keep the door closed, ask for ID through the window/letterbox, and request communications in writing.
+Keep the door closed, ask for ID through the window/letterbox, and request communications in writing.
 If you’re not home, keep any cards left and don’t rush into a high repayment over the phone.
 Build the budget first.

 If you already let them in